JosephEoff/josepheoff.github.io/_posts/2020-02-27-howtosolder-11soldersmdpassive.md

 Remove the iron from the joint, and let it cool.
 Look it over.
 It should be clean and shiny and the solder should make a smooth connection to the pad and the part.

-If the joint s dull or jagged, apply the iron and add a spot of solder.
+If the joint is dull or jagged, apply the iron and add a spot of solder.
 Check it again.

 If there's a big ball of solder connecting the part and the pad, then you should wipe the tip of the iron clean and apply the tip to the joint.
 Melt the ball, then remove the tip of the iron from the joint.
 Excess solder should go with the tip.
 If there's still too much solder, clean the tip, heat the ball, and remove some more solder.